Natural Ways To Deal With This Galling Problem

 THE CHEMICAL MAZE by Bill Statham

-This little book turned this whole dilemma right on its head for me.
-It is small enough to sit in the bottom of my shopping bag and lists all the additives you are likely to find in foods, skin care and cosmetics.
-Beside each additive it tells you what products it is normally added to, why it is added to the product, whether it is benign, harmful or very harmful, and what effects it normally has on the body.
+It was small enough to sit in the bottom of my shopping bag and lists all the additives you are likely to find in foods, skin care and cosmetics.
+Beside each additive it lists what products it is normally added to, why it is added to the product, whether it is benign, harmful or very harmful, and what effects it normally has on the body.
 Pretty comprehensive!

-It is a real eye opener to read that a chemical added to make a skin care product feel more moist as it is applied actually dries out the skin.
-It is amazing how many chemicals added to skin care and cosmetics cause dermatitis, flaky scalp or other skin problems!
+It is a real eye opener to read that a chemical added to make a skin care product feel moister as it’s applied actually dries out the skin afterwards.
+It amazed me how many chemicals added to skin care and cosmetics cause dermatitis, flaky scalp or other skin problems!

-You can read about some of the worst additives here, but chances are not great that you will remember their names when your’re at the cosmetic counter.
+You can read about some of the worst additives in skin and body products here, but chances are you will forget their names when you’re are at the cosmetic counter.
+Which is why The Chemical Maze app is essential.

-Let’s hope that as more and more of us start to demand accurate information these deceptions will start to stop, but in the meantime, let’s get informed and bring about change with our shopping dollar.
+Let’s hope that as more and more of us start to demand accurate information these deceptions will stop.
+But in the meantime, let’s get informed and bring about change with our shopping dollar.

 “I was blessed to come across The Chemical Maze as a teenager and have always bought the updated editions of the book.
 Bill’s knowledge is incredible and I respect him, his work and his commitment to making a difference to others.”
-Miranda Kerr xxx

 The Sweet Story Of Natural Sugars

-Sugar has become our best friend, the one we hold the dearest to our heart.
-We add it as a sweetener to our coffee, it is hidden in pretty well all processed foods and it has become something that it is virtually impossible to avoid unless we are preparing all our foods from basic, raw, fresh ingredients ourselves.
+Sugar has become our cherished bestie; the love we hold the dearest to our heart.
+We add it to coffee, it’s hidden in almost all processed foods and it has become something that it is virtually impossible to avoid unless we prepare all our food ourselves from basic, raw, fresh ingredients.

-With the rapid rise in weight for a large part of the population, and widespread concern about chronic disease that is connected with obesity, many people are now searching for alternatives to sugar as part of a general clean-up of their diet as a whole.
+With increased obesity in the population and widespread concern about chronic disease connected with obesity, many people are now seeking alternatives to sugar as part of a general clean-up of their diet.
 In the campaign to deal with the obesity epidemic there have even been calls to have sugar consumption regulated by placing a tax on it.
-These days refined sugar is regarded as one of the worst foods around.
+These days refined sugar is regarded as one of the worst foods for our health.

 When it first appeared in Europe courtesy of the Arab traders, sugar, like many of the new exotic foods was a luxury enjoyed only by the wealthy.
-But ironically it is the wealthy who are now more able to avoid sugar, because they are able to avoid the cheap, processed foods, which are made with large quantities of white sugar added.
+But ironically it is the wealthy who are now able to avoid sugar more easily, because they can avoid the cheap, processed foods made with large quantities of added white sugar.

-Paradoxically, given the rise in obesity numbers in Australia, sugar consumption in Australia has fallen.
-In 2011 the average Australian still consumed 42kg of sugar per year, or 800gm (nearly a kilo!) each week.
-This figure can be compared favourably to the 57kg that was consumed back in 1951, a significant drop over 60 years, but nonetheless, still a large amount of sugar.
 In both the USA and Australia, 22 teaspoons of sugar are consumed on average every day.
 But in the USA sugar consumption, as well as obesity rates, has risen.
 In the UK consumption is closer to 16 teaspoons of sugar a day, or 1.25lbs a week.
 Most people by now have seen the TED video by Jamie Oliver where he demonstrates just how much sugar from milk alone is consumed by a child in USA before they reach school.
-Remembering that it is even more than this in Australia and the USA, it is indeed cause for alarm.
+This is indeed cause for alarm.

-One very simple way to make change in your diet is to address both the quantity and the types of sugars that it contains.
-Artificial sweeteners are not really the answer.
-While they are simple to use and have been used extensively throughout the processed food industry to create the ‘low-fat’ and ‘light’ ranges of foods they pose a number of problems when you use them.
+One very simple way to change your diet for better health is to address both the quantity and the types of sugars that it contains.
+Artificial sweeteners are not the answer.
+While they are simple to use and have been used extensively by the processed food industry to create ‘low-fat’ and ‘light’ ranges of foods they pose a number of problems when you use them.
 Aspartame for instance, marketed under a number of brand names, has been linked with cancer and connected to all sorts of other problems.

 One of the problems with artificial sweeteners is the lack of studies into the long-term effects on the human body.
-This can often be a problem with research studies.
-So many new chemicals have been introduced into our lives during the last seventy years but it is only now that we are starting to see some of the long-term effects those chemicals have on our health.
+Most research focuses on immediate effects, which presents a problem with long-term health prospects.
+So many new chemicals have been introduced into our lives during the last seventy years, but it is only now that we are starting to see some of the long-term effects those chemicals have on our health.
 It is only now that repeated disease trends amongst the people who have used those chemicals over a long time are becoming apparent.
 In many ways the users of the chemicals in the community are unwittingly the chemical trial-ers

 ASPARTAME is 180 times sweeter than sugar.
 It is made by bonding two amino acids, phenylalanine and aspartic acid, and a methyl esther bond.
 When these break down in your body wood alcohol, a poison, and formaldehyde (highly toxic) are formed.
 Although the amino acids are found in food, and are normally safe, in aspartame they occur in huge quantities, far greater than they ever do in food.
 When they get in the body they act as a neurotoxin – they attack your cells, including the brain cells, overstimulating them, just like MSG does.
 They can lead to birth defects, cancer and weight gain (yes, that’s right, weight gain!)